-Towage services on the Forth are provided by three main operators with a total of 10 tugs licensed by Forth Ports providing coverage for all areas of the Forth as well as emergency cover.
+Towage services on the Forth are provided by two main operators with a total of 10 tugs licensed by Forth Ports providing coverage for all areas of the Forth as well as emergency cover.
 Details of these tugs are provided below.
 Guidelines for tug requirements are in place for all the main ports and terminals.
-FET purchased a new tug Inchcolm, which came into service late 2020.